Downtown Kansas City: Barkley, Inc.

-In November, 2006, Barkley Inc., an advertising and public relations firm formerly known as Barkley Evergreen & Partners, moved its 350+ employees to the former TWA world headquarters at the district's southern edge.
+In November 2006, Barkley Inc., an advertising and public relations firm formerly known as Barkley Evergreen & Partners, moved its 350+ employees to the former TWA world headquarters at the district's southern edge.
 The building had been empty for two decades and cost over $30 million to renovate.
 Barkley also reconstructed the famous Walt Disney-designed three-story rocket ship that stood atop the building during TWA's tenure.
 The Moonliner signified one-time TWA majority shareholder Howard Hughes' desire to guide the airline into space travel.
 Other renovations included a theater, grass-lined rooftop observation deck, open floor plan, and gallery space featuring art from local and national artists.
 Barkley adopted the rocket ship as its new logo shortly before moving into the renovated TWA space.
 BNIM Architects moved to the building's third floor in 2014.

 Economy

-The Commerce Bank Tower at 9th and Main Streets housed Kansas City's largest bank until it was recently renovated into a multi-use property of apartments, child care center, and Park University school.
+The Commerce Bank Tower at 9th and Main Streets housed Kansas City's largest bank until it was renovated into a multi-use property of apartments, child care center, and Park University school.
 H&R Block, Commerce Bancshares, UMB Bank, Kansas City Southern, BNIM, Great Plains Energy, Aquila, DST Systems, J.E.
-Dunn Construction Group and HNTB are also among the companies headquartered in Downtown Kansas City.
+Dunn Construction Group and HNTB are also among the companies headquartered in downtown Kansas City.